Easue313/FDAN/README.md

 ### 1. Data Preparation

-Before running the model, you need to configure the paths to read your local dataset.
+Before running the model, you need to configure the dataset file names and paths in `Read_data.py`.
+Open the file, locate the `ReadData` class, and update the `read_data_file` method:

-Please open the `Read_data.py` file in the project, locate the `Readdata` class, and add your file paths there.
-Here is an example:

 ```python
 # Read_data.py